 IDrive has many business plans, to accommodate every client, all at unbeatable prices and storage allotment.
 You can find more information about these plans on their website.
-IDrive for business also includes monthly billed accounts, which just goes to show how flexible a cloud storage and backup service can become.
+IDrive for business also includes monthly billed accounts, which just goes to show how flexible cloud storage and backup service can become.

 IDrive In-Depth Review

 After reviewing the IDrive pricing plans, we take a look at the features included in these plans.
 In our IDrive review, we tried to test out all the basic features we would expect a cloud backup service to have.
 We wanted to see how these features actually work for customers.

 After creating your account, and installing the application, the manager will automatically scan your computer for files and folders to back up.
 In a matter of seconds, you will see a bar showing you the status of your uploading process.

-There are a couple of ways to back up your files, the most obvious approach being to let the manager doing its job on the first launch.
+There are a couple of ways to back up your files, the most obvious approach being to let the manager do its job on the first launch.

 IDrive typically lets users select which files should be committed to the cloud or the local drive, via the “change” button.
 Alternatively, if you have the bulk of files that need immediate backup, you can select the “view excluded files” list to instruct the manager on what folder or files with pathnames or with partial should it exclude the next time a backup occurs.